Samir-Kesare/OpsTree-Ansible/roles/frontend-fluentd-role/README.md

 # Introduction

-In the context of managing logging for Frontend, an Ansible role for Fluentd simplifies deployment and configuration.
-This role automates Fluentd installation, configuration, and deployment on API servers, ensuring consistent, reliable log handling.
+The Fluentd Ansible role for frontend is designed to streamline the deployment and configuration of Fluentd, a versatile log forwarding and aggregation tool, specifically tailored for frontend applications.
+Fluentd excels in collecting, filtering, and forwarding log data from various sources, making it invaluable for monitoring and troubleshooting frontend services.

 ***